Go Visit Our Group Sites

 - All passwords used to protect personal data should be changed regularly and should not use words or phrases which can be easily guessed or otherwise compromised.

-- All employees, contractors, agents, consultants, partners or other parties working on behalf of the Company handling personal data will be appropriately trained to do so.
+- All employees, contractors, agents, consultants, partners or other parties working on our behalf, handling personal data will be appropriately trained to do so.

-- All employees, contractors, agents, consultants, partners or other parties working on behalf of the Company handling personal data will be appropriately supervised.
+- All employees, contractors, agents, consultants, partners or other parties working on our behalf, handling personal data will be appropriately supervised.

 - Methods of collecting, holding and processing personal data shall be regularly evaluated and reviewed.

-- The Performance of those employees, contractors, agents, consultants, partners or other parties working on behalf of the Company handling personal data shall be regularly evaluated and reviewed.
+- The Performance of those employees, contractors, agents, consultants, partners or other parties working on our behalf, handling personal data shall be regularly evaluated and reviewed.

-- All employees, contractors, agents, consultants, partners or other parties working on behalf of the Company handling personal data will be bound to do so in accordance with the principles of the Act and this Policy by contract.
-Failure by any employee to comply with the principles or this Policy shall constitute a disciplinary offense.
-Failure by any contractor, agent, consultant, partner or other party to comply with the principles or this Policy shall constitute a breach of contract.
-In all cases, failure to comply with the principles or this Policy may also constitute a criminal offense under the Act.
+- All employees, contractors, agents, consultants, partners or other parties working on our behalf, handling personal data will be bound to do so in accordance with GDPR and this Policy by contract.
+Failure by any employee to comply with GDPR or this Policy shall constitute a disciplinary offense.
+Failure by any contractor, agent, consultant, partner or other party to comply with GDPR or this Policy shall constitute a breach of contract.
+In all cases, failure to comply with GDPR or this Policy may also constitute a criminal offence.

-- All contractors, agents, consultants, partners or other parties working on behalf of the Company handling personal data must ensure that any and all of their employees who are involved in the processing of personal data are held to the same conditions as those relevant employees of the Company arising out of this Policy and the Act.
+- All contractors, agents, consultants, partners or other parties working on our behalf, handling personal data must ensure that any and all of their employees who are involved in the processing of personal data are held to the same conditions as our own employees arising out of this Policy and in relation to GDPR.

-- Where any contractor, agent, consultant, partner or other party working on behalf of the Company handling personal data fails in their obligations under this Policy that party shall indemnify and hold harmless the Company against any costs, liability, damages, loss, claims or proceedings which may arise out of that failure.
+- Where any contractor, agent, consultant, partner or other party working on our behalf, handling personal data fails in their obligations under this Policy that party shall indemnify and hold Us harmless against any costs, liability, damages, loss, claims or proceedings which may arise out of that failure.

-Upon receipt of a SAR the Company shall have a maximum period of 40 days within which to respond.
+Upon receipt of an SAR, we shall have a maximum period of 40 days within which to respond.
 The following information will be provided to the data subject:

-- Whether or not the Company holds any personal data on the data subject;
+- Whether or not we hold any personal data on the data subject;

 - A description of any personal data held on the data subject;